 Retirement Income Planning Rochester, NY

-Many individuals in Rochester, NY spend years concentrating on responsible saving and long-term investing for retirement.
+Many people in Rochester, NY spend decades focused on responsibly saving and investing for retirement.
 That effort is meaningful.
-But the transition from saving to primarily spending introduces a different set of challenges.
-Instead of asking how much can I accumulate?, the question becomes how do I turn what I’ve saved into income that lasts and adapts?
+However, shifting from accumulation to drawing income presents a new set of challenges.
+Rather than focusing on how much can I accumulate?, the focus shifts to how those savings can produce income that lasts and adjusts over time.

 - How retirement income planning fits into a comprehensive financial plan